Skills For Supervisors: 15 Qualities Of A Good Supervisor - HRDQ

 Priority Management

 Managers must also be able to structure the workload to ensure all projects are given the correct amount of priority and that high-priority projects are finished first.
-They need to be familiar with all company goals in order to determine which tasks are the most important.
+They must be familiar with all company goals to determine the most critical tasks.

 Diversity Awareness